 |Crostini with Black-Eyed Pea Puree

-This recipe has been a staple at Blackberry Farm, our partners for our new Thanksgiving menu, for years.
-Creamy beans and roasted garlic top golden brown toasts for a wonderful mix of tastes and textures.
+This recipe has been a longtime staple at the luxury Tennessee resort Blackberry Farm, and for good reason: Creamy beans and roasted garlic top golden brown toasts for a wonderful mix of tastes and textures.

-Nothing could be easier than mixing up a dish of these flavorful olives, either for an antipasti platter or just a small bite to complement a glass of chilled white wine.
-A mix of olives — green, black or dry-cured — adds interest.
+Nothing could be easier than mixing up a dish of these flavorful olives, either for an antipasti platter or simple a small complement to a glass of chilled white wine.
+Along with the orange and chile accents, a mix of olives—black and green, brined and dry-cured—adds interest.

 |Persimmons Wrapped in Smoked Ham

-Here, crisp, sweet Fuyu persimmon wedges are wrapped in thinly sliced smoked ham and drizzled with intensely flavored reduced balsamic vinegar.
-It’s a fun play on the classic prosciutto-wrapped melon you see at summer gatherings.
+Crisp, sweet Fuyu persimmon wedges are wrapped in thinly sliced smoked ham and drizzled with intensely flavored reduced balsamic vinegar.
+It’s a fun fall play on the classic prosciutto-wrapped melon you see at summer gatherings.

 |Warm Dates with Parmesan and Walnuts